colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week2.md

 # Week 2 — Distributed Tracing

+### Summary

+Week 2 in a nutshell:

+* Integrated Open Telemetry (OTEL)  with backend using Honeycomb and monitored traces.
+* Integrated AWS X-Ray and X-Ray daemon within docker-compose, and monitored traces.
+* Integrated Rollbar and triggered an error an observe an error with Rollbar
+* Lastly installed WatchTower and wrote a custom logger.
+Monitored with CloudWatch.

+This week i worked with completely new tools and domains such as OTEL, AWS X-Ray, honeycomb, WatchTower, Rollbar.

 ## Implementing Xray

 I could run the app after a lot of debug with gitpod.